defold/extension-firebase/docs/index.md

         -- firebase is ready to use!

-        -- auth token can be used for configuring test devices for A/B tests firebase.get_auth_token(function(self, token)
+        -- installation auth token can be used for configuring test devices for A/B tests firebase.get_installation_auth_token(function(self, token)
-            print("auth token is " .. token)
+            print("installation auth token is " .. token)
         end)
     end
 end